-Move closer to your router and see if you get a signal from there.
+Move your laptop closer to your router and see if you get a signal from there.
 If it turns out the signal is fine when you are right next to the router it is likely that something in your house or office is causing interference.

 10. Find out if something is blocking the signal

 There are lots of reasons why the signal strength can be weaker in certain locations and not others.
 For example, thick walls in old houses can make getting a WiFi signal in one corner of the house impossible.

 If there is a lot of metal in the building that can also cause issues with your WiFi, so it might be worth checking what materials were used in the construction of your property.